syhussaini/wp_plugins/admin-welcome-message/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Plugin URI: https://www.zaha.in

+**Note:** This is the plugin's readme.txt file.
+For repository overview, see the main [README.md](https://github.com/syhussaini/wp_plugins#readme) in the repository root.

 A customizable admin modal that displays welcome messages with configurable content, styling, and session behavior.

 == Description ==